Ilex longipes

-Ilex longipes, commonly called the Georgia holly, is a species of plant in the holly family.
+Ilex longipes, commonly called the Georgia holly or Chapman's holly, is a species of plant in the holly family.
 It is native to the southeastern United States, where it has a patchy distribution.
 It is typically found in upland forests.

 Ilex longipes is a large shrub or small tree.
 It produces small white flowers in the spring and red berries in the fall.

 It has a similar appearance to Ilex cuthbertii and Ilex decidua, which it is sometimes considered a variety of.